-Area of the Annual Report and Financial Statements 2022 and the related Directors' responsibilities Our responsibilities Our reporting Oirectors' report (on pages 1 to 3) The Maltese Companies Act (Cap.
-386) requires the directors to prepare a Directors' report, which includes the contents required by Article 177 of the Act and the Sixth Schedule to the Act.
-We are required to consider whether the information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements.
-We are also required to express an opinion as to whether the Directors' report has been prepared in accordance with the applicable legal requirements.
-In addition, we are required to state whether, in the light of the knowledge and understanding of the Company and its environment obtained in the course of our audit, we have identified any material misstatements in the Directors' report, and if so to give an indication of the nature of any such misstatements. the information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and the Directors' report has been prepared in accordance with the Maltese Companies Act (Cap.
-386).
-We have nothing to report to you in respect of the other responsibilities, as explicitly stated within the Other information section.
+Area of the Annual Report and Financial Statements 2022 and the related Directors' responsibilities Our responsibilities Our reporting Directors' report (on pages 1 to 4) The Maltese Companies Act (Cap.
+386) requires the directors to prepare a Directors' report, which includes the contents required by Article 177 of the Act and the Sixth Schedule to the Act. the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements.
+Tof We are also required to express an opinion as to whether the Directors' report has been prepared in accordance with the applicable legal requirements. the Director the financial which the financial statements consistent financial st the Director been prepared accordance Maltese Co (Cap.
+386). • the information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and In addition, we are required to state whether, in the light of the knowledge and understanding of the Company and its environment obtained in the course of our audit, we have identified any material misstatements in the Directors' report, and if so to give an indication of the nature of any such misstatements. you in respect of the other responsibilities, as explicitly stated within the Other information section.

-Area of the An nual
+Area a of the An nual

-Repo rt a nd F 'inar ıcial
+Rep ort a nd F inar ıcial

-State emen ts 20 )22 and
+Stat emen ts 20) 22 and

 the relate ed D irec tors'

-responsibilities
+rest onsib ilitie S